 Effective reading: focus your reading on what is most relevant and useful, by surveying, skimming and scanning written material, before reading only carefully selected passages in detail.
 See the Effective Reading study guide for more details.

 Effective note making: as you read and take notes, make sure you record the full reference details (author, date, title of publication etc.) of the source you are examining (book, journal, website, etc.) as you go along.
 This will ensure that you do not waste time later trying to relocate the source material in order to compile your reference list.
 To save time deciphering your notes when you come to use them, make sure that they are clear and easy to understand.
 See the Note Making study guide for more details.

 Plan before you write: plan what you are going to write before you begin.
 This may save several hours of rethinking, restructuring and rewriting later on.
-For guidance on planning your writing either book an appointment, attend one of our 'skills development' online bitesize sessions, or you may also want to watch our on videos on managing your essay and structuring your essay.
+For guidance on planning your writing either book an appointment, attend one of our 'skills development' workshops, or you may also want to watch our on videos on managing your essay and structuring your essay.